Kemurnian-School/kemurnian-website/README.md

 ### 2. Data Management Strategy (`utils/`)

-The `utils/` directory centralizes all interactions with external services, forming a robust data access layer.
+The `utils/` directory centralizes all interactions with external services, forming a data access layer.

 -   **`utils/supabase/repository/`**: This is the primary Data Access Layer (DAL).
 It abstracts all Supabase queries (select, insert, update, delete) into a set of repository functions.
 Both the admin panel's Server Actions and the public site's Server Components use this layer to interact with the database, ensuring a single source of truth for data logic.
--   **`utils/r2/`**: This module handles all file operations (uploads and deletions) with the Cloudflare R2 bucket.
+-   **`utils/storage/`**: This module handles all file operations (uploads and deletions).
 Server Actions that manage image content call these functions.

 ### 3. Admin Panel (`app/(admin)`) - The Mutation Layer

 The admin panel is designed for content management and is the primary source of data mutations.

--   **CRUD Operations via Server Actions (`_actions/`)**: All CUD (Create, Update, Delete) operations are implemented as Next.js Server Actions.
-These server-side functions are called directly from client-side forms.
-They orchestrate the mutation logic:
+-   **CRUD Operations via Server Actions (`_actions/`)**: All CUD (Create, Update, Delete) operations are implemented as Server Actions.
+The mutation logics are:
     1. Validate input data.
     2. Call the appropriate function from the `utils/supabase/repository` to update the database.
-    3. If an image is involved, call `utils/r2/` to upload or delete the file from object storage.
+    3. If an image is involved, call `utils/storage/` to upload or delete the file from FTP server storage.
 -   **Cache Invalidation (`revalidatePath`)**: After a successful mutation, the Server Action immediately calls `revalidatePath()` or `revalidateTag()`.
-This is a critical step that purges the Next.js Data Cache for the specified path(s) on the public-facing site.
-This on-demand revalidation ensures that content changes are reflected instantly on the public site without requiring a full rebuild or waiting for a time-based revalidation to expire.

 ### 4. Public Website (`app/(main)`) - The Read Layer

-The public website is optimized for performance and scalability by leveraging Next.js caching mechanisms.

 -   **Data Fetching in Server Components**: Pages on the public site are primarily React Server Components (RSCs).
-They fetch data by directly calling functions from the `utils/supabase/repository`.
 -   **Aggressive Caching Strategy**:
-    -   Next.js `fetch` requests are automatically cached by default.
-The application leverages this by allowing data to be cached indefinitely (`force-cache`).
+    -   `fetch` requests are automatically cached by default.
-    -   This results in an **aggressive ISR (Incremental Static Regeneration) cooldown**, where pages are served statically from the cache on almost every visit.
-This minimizes database queries and serverless function compute time, leading to extremely fast page loads and reduced operational costs.
+    -   This results in an **aggressive ISR (Incremental Static Regeneration) cooldown**, where pages are served statically from the cache on almost every visit to minimizes database queries
     -   The "freshness" of the data is not reliant on a time-based cooldown but is instead guaranteed by the on-demand `revalidatePath` calls from the admin panel's Server Actions.
-When content is updated, the cache is surgically invalidated, and the page is re-rendered only on the next request.
-This provides the benefits of a static site with the dynamism of a server-rendered one.

 ---